-Public Transport Victoria (PTV), in conjunction with the Department of Economic Development, Jobs, Transport and Resources (DEDJTR)
+Department of Transport (formerly Department of Economic Development, Jobs, Transport and Resources)

 The public private partnership contract with Evolution Rail was executed in November 2016.
 65 new 7-car trains will be delivered by mid 2023, providing a dedicated train fleet for the Cranbourne Pakenham line.
 Once opened, the trains will service the Metro Tunnel, and run through to Sunbury.
 Passengers across the wider metropolitan rail network will benefit through the redeployment of existing trains to other lines.

 The project also includes the delivery of a new train depot in Pakenham East (including a train maintenance facility, two simulators and a stabling yard), along with a service facility at Calder Park.
 These facilities will have the flexibility to cater for the future rolling stock maintenance needs of the corridor.